Origin of the Word 'Picnic'?

-Netlore Archive: A lame email joke contends that the word 'picnic' originated in southern 'family outings' during which white people lynched African Americans.
+Netlore Archive: Viral message contends that the word "picnic" originated in southern "family outings" during which white people joyfully lynched African Americans.

 Circulating since: 1999

 Status: False (see details below)